pnikonowicz/mystery_code_test/README.md

 string to int conversion is fairly straightforward.
-TernaryTree insertion uses streams in order to try and keep the tree immutable which is a much more functional style appropriate for scala.
+TernaryTree insertion uses streams to keep the tree immutable which is a much more functional style appropriate for scala.